 - An external camera will look much better than a laptop’s built-in camera.
-If you take that route, pick a camera with a wide-angle lens to include more of your room in the shot.
-After all, no one wants to be a four-foot-tall head on a screen the size of an office wall.
+If you go that route, pick one with a wide-angle lens to include more of your room into the shot.
+After all, no one wants to be a 4-foot-tall head on an office wall-sized screen.

-These days I actually look forward to jumping into video calls to conduct face-to-face interviews and gather background information before I start writing a piece for our blog.
+These days I actually look forward to jumping on a video call to conduct face-to-face interviews and gather background information before I start writing a piece for our blog.

 A good Slack team makes it all possible

 When the bulk of your company’s communication takes place in Slack, it makes being remote as close as possible to being in your office.
-That includes tracking projects, doing daily huddles in Slack and checking in with your team throughout the day in channels.
+That includes tracking projects, doing daily standup meetings in Slack and checking in with your team throughout the day in channels.

 #random to differentiate the channel.

-#proj-new-website is a great way to coordinate everyone’s efforts.
-Here, you can share drafts, mock-ups, revisions, meeting notes and final deliverables.
+#proj-new-website, is a great way to coordinate everyone’s efforts.
+Here, you can share drafts, mockups, revisions, meeting notes, as well as final deliverables.

 It also helps to set response-time expectations on a channel-by-channel basis.
-It’s not expected that you’ll get an immediate answer to the questions you post in every Slack channel.
+Not every Slack conversation has an expectation that you’ll get an answer immediately to posted questions.

 Guard your off hours

-When working remotely, you’ll instantly gain back oodles of time that you otherwise spend commuting – but you’ll have to decide when you’re on the clock and when you’re off duty.
-People who work remotely tend to spend more hours per week doing work activities, so try to set boundaries.
-Select a start time and end time each day along with an hour set aside for lunch, and stick to it as best you can.
-Also, try not to log in at night and during weekends to maintain a separation of your personal life from your work life.
+When working remotely, you’ll instantly gain back oodles of time otherwise spent commuting—but you’ll have to decide when you’re on the clock and when you’re off duty.
+People who work remotely tend to spend more hours per week doing work activities, so try to set boundaries: Select a start time and end time each day along with an hour you’ll set aside for lunch, and stick to it as best you can.
+Also, try not to log in nights and weekends to maintain a separation of your personal life from your work life.